 University of Ottawa

-The objective of the course is to understand and critically assess causes and consequences of environmental change in developing countries, drawing from policy and practice case studies.
+Objective: to understand and critically assess causes and consequences of environmental change in developing countries, drawing from policy and practice case studies.
 The goal of this course is to provide students with a foundation in a range of approaches and analytical tools suited to understanding and critiquing environment-development relations broadly, with a focus on environmental change.
-To achieve this, my teaching approach will emphasize interactivity by combining lecturing, group discussion, in-class videos, and class polling exercises.
+To achieve this, my teaching approach emphasized interactivity by combining lecturing, group discussion, in-class videos, and class polling exercises.

 RES1102 - Qualitative Research Methods